 - If you do not know the contact person or you are addressing a group, use an appropriate salutation such as Sir or Madam, Hiring Manager, Director of Human Resources, Members of the [Name] Committee (hiring committee, organizing committee, acceptance committee), Board of Directors.

-When it comes to salutations, it is always better to be safe than sorry.
+When it comes to salutations, it is always better to err on the side of caution and be polite as possible.

-The body of the letter is located underneath the salutation and is the field where you discuss the point of the letter.
+The body of the letter is located underneath the salutation, and is the field where you get down to business and discuss the reason you’re reaching out to this person.
 Usually, the body includes several strategic paragraphs meant to inform, persuade, and convey gratitude.

 - In the first paragraph, get to your point quickly and state it concisely in the first line.
 Do not wait until the second paragraph to tell your audience what your main point is – they most likely won’t get that far.

 - In the second paragraph, use evidence and persuasive reasoning to justify your main point.
-If needed, use the third paragraph to further support your point via empirical evidence.
+If needed, use an extra paragraph to further support your point via empirical evidence.

 - The closing paragraph should restate the point of the letter, and most importantly, include a call to action.
-A call to action is a passage that compels your reader to take up your suggested action.
-Ask yourself, “what do I want my reader to do after reading this letter?”
-Write your answer as your call to action.
+A call to action is a passage that compels your reader to do something.
+Ask yourself, “what do I want my reader to do right after reading this letter?”

 - “Please call me at [phone #] or email me at [email address] at your earliest convenience.”